MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/python/poetry.md

 $ $(poetry env activate)
 ```

-Note the command alone only prints, so you need to add level to execute.
+Note the command alone only prints, so you need to add the outside level to execute.

-The old way for Poetry v1 was `poetry shell` and now you need a plugin for that for v2.
+The **old** way for Poetry v1 was `poetry shell` and now you need a plugin for that for v2.

 Or, if you made the virtual env in your project.